Mississippi Car Insurance Laws

 Liability coverage is the only legally required insurance coverage in the state of Mississippi.
 It pays for injuries, lost wages, and pain and suffering that you inflict on another driver — or their passengers — in an accident in which you are at fault.
 Liability also covers damage that you cause to the other driver’s vehicle.
-In Mississippi, liability coverage is typically listed as 25/50/25, representing the three different types of coverage it contains, which are explained below:

 What are state-mandated car insurance limits?

 When you hear about a car insurance limit, it is referring to the maximum amount that your insurance company will pay out for a claim.
 The coverage limits are determined by each individual state and can almost always be increased for an additional premium from most insurers.

 Liability limits are normally split into three categories: bodily injury per person, bodily injury per accident, and property damage.
 Read more about these three coverages below: